 Repeat, repeat, repeat!

 These are powerful lessons for leaders of all types across all industries.
-We hope that during this time of reverence for the iconic Dr. King, fresh produce marketers will take time to consider what they can learn from him, both in their professional lives, and of course in all of our personal lives as Americans and humans.
+We hope that during this time of reverence for the iconic Dr. King, fresh produce marketers will take time to consider what they can learn from him in their professional as well as personal lives, to become better marketers, better Americans and better humans.